pudly/schmopera-hugo/content/articles/moving-on-up-3-ways-my-old-career-prepared-me-for-my-new-one.md

 ---
-title: "Moving on & up: 3 ways my old career prepared me for my new one"
+title: "Moving on &amp; up: 3 ways my old career prepared me for my new one"
 ---

 The other day, we shared an article called ["Giving up, caring too little, and other taboos"](/giving-up-caring-too-little-and-other-taboos/).
 It was about how pursuing a career as a performer can become too difficult, and how lots of people decide to bow out and turn to other professional paths.
 The "taboo" bit comes up, because for the people deciding whether or not to stay in the performer's volatile, nomadic, and unpredictable world, it can feel like the decision is really between success and failure.